Miley Cyrus On Being Anti-Trump: Liam Hemsworth Advised Her To Keep Quiet

 Liam was like, ‘Just don’t go.
 You’re not there.
 And you don’t know how everyone feels on that set.’
 Everyone’s from all different parts of the country, so he was like, ‘Don’t go and get into it with people right now.’
 Because clearly unity is what we need.

 Cyrus was a part of The Voice Season 11 in 2016 as a first-time coach, along with Alicia Keys and the show’s veterans, Blake Shelton and Adam Levine.
 According to the Billboard story, the 24-year-old singer will be returning to the show for Season 13 next year.
-As The Inquisitr previously reported, Alicia Keys has already announced her exit from the show.
+As the Inquisitr previously reported, Alicia Keys has already announced her exit from the show.

 These days, Miley says she’s using her new music to spread unity.
 She has even softened her views against Trump and his supporters.
 Cyrus admits that she “went really hard” during the campaign for Clinton, but she has learned a valuable lesson.